-File: Project- and model-related commands.

-The File menu is context-sensitive, with choices depending on whether or not a paradigm definition file and/or project has been loaded and whether there is at least one model window open.
-If no model window is open, the following items show:

-- New Project: Creates a new, empty project and allows registering a new modeling paradigm (discussed in detail later). - Open Project: Opens an existing project from either a database or a binary file with the .mga extension (discussed in detail later). - Close Project: Saves and closes the currently open project (if any). - Save Project: Saves the current project to disk. - Save Project As: Saves the current project with a new name. - Abort Project: Aborts all the changes made since last save and closes project.

-- Export XML: GME 3 uses XML (with a specific DTD) as a export/import file format.
-This command saves the current project in XML format - Import XML: Loads a previously exported XML project file.
+- File The File menu is context-sensitive, with choices depending on whether or not a paradigm definition file and/or project has been loaded and whether there is at least one Model Editor window open.
+If no Model Editor window is open, the following items show: - New Project: Creates a new, empty project and allows registering a new modeling paradigm (discussed in detail later). - Open Project: Opens an existing project from either a database or a binary file with the .mga extension (discussed in detail later). - Close Project: Saves and closes the currently open project (if any). - Save Project: Saves the current project to disk. - Save Project As: Saves the current project with a new name. - Abort Project: Aborts all the changes made since last save and closes project. - Export XML: GME uses XML (with a specific DTD) as a export/import file format.
+This command saves the current project in XML format. - Import XML: Loads a previously exported XML project file.
 Note that the file must conform to the DTD specifications in the mga.dtd file.
-If no paradigm is loaded, GME 3 tries to locate and load the corresponding paradigm definitions. - Update through XML: Allows updating the current model in case of a paradigm change.
-If the user has a project open in one GME 3, while she modifies the metamodels in another GME 3 and regenerates the paradigm, this command allows updating the models by automatically exporting toXML and importing from it.
+If no paradigm is loaded, GME tries to locate and load the corresponding paradigm definitions. - Update through XML: Allows updating the current model in case of a paradigm change.
+If the user has a project open in one GME, while she modifies the metamodels in another GME and regenerates the paradigm, this command allows updating the models by automatically exporting to XML and importing from it.
 Note that any changes that invalidate the existing models, for example deleting a model kind that has instances in the project, will cause this operation to fail.
-However, adding new kinds of objects, attributes, etc, or deleting unused concepts will work. - Register Paradigms: Registers a new modeling paradigm (discussed in detail later). - Register Component: Registers an interpreter DLL with the current paradigm.
-A dialog box appears that makes it possible to register as many interpreters as the user wishes. - Check All: Invokes the Constraint Manager to check all constraints for the entire project. - Display Constraints: All the constraints defined in the meta-model are displayed.
-These constraints can be disabled globally, or on object basis in this dialog.
-Options of constraints' evaluation are also available. - Settings: Sets GME 3-specific parameters.
-Currently, the only supported options are to set the path where the icon files are located on the current machine and whether GME should remember the state of the docking windows.
-For the paths the user can type in a semicolon separated list of directories (the order is significant from left to right), or use the add button in the dialog box to add directories one-by-one utilizing a standard Windows File Dialog box.
-Icon directories can be set for system-wide use or for the current user only.
-GME 3 searches first in the user directories followed by the system directories. - Exit: Closes GME 3.
+However, adding new kinds of objects, attributes, etc, or deleting unused concepts will work. - Exit: Closes GME.

-Once a model window is open, the following additional items become available:
+If a Model Editor window is open, the following options are available: